nawarian/The-PHP-Website/source/_posts_en/6-TDL-framework.blade.md

 such tool in a framework I've built and adopted.

 I base my learning with TDL on three repeatable steps:
 **discover, assert and learn**.
-And all these tools I've mentioned follow the same formula: show someting new (discover), give feedback on your failures (assert) and reward you on completion (learn).

-Tools like Khan Academy, Vim Adventures and other MOOCs use approaches that somehow fit in these steps.
+Tools like Khan Academy, Vim Adventures and other MOOCs use approaches that somehow fit in these steps: show someting new (discover), give feedback on your failures (assert) and reward you on completion (learn).

 The main idea is to first **discover** something you want or need to learn, perform **assertions** in order to understand when you're